infinum/android-handbook/Testing.md

-Writing tests is not the most glamorous part of developing an Android application, but it is an invaluable one.
+Writing tests is not the most glamorous part of developing an Android application, but also an invaluable one.
 There are two main types of tests for Android apps—unit tests and instrumentation tests.

-Unit tests test small components in isolation, while instrumentation tests test larger functionality, such as whole screens or even multiple screens.
+Unit tests test small components in isolation, while instrumentation tests test larger functionalities, such as whole screens or even multiple screens.

 ## Unit tests

-Unit tests are easy to write and fast to execute since they don't need an Android device to run on—they run on a plain JVM.
+Unit tests are easy to write and fast to execute since they don't need an Android device to run on; they run on a plain JVM.

-This means that the code has to be neatly separated so we can write useful unit tests for it.
+This means that the code has to be neatly separated so that we can write useful unit tests for it.

 It is usually very useful to test the presenter logic, assuming MVP is used in the app (see the [MVP](/MVP.md) chapter for details).
 This means that presenters have to be Android-agnostic.